File custom fields allow you to attach files directly to an item in Productive, making it easier to organize and manage supporting documents.

-These file custom fields can be applied to the following items in Productive:
+You can add file custom fields to the following items in Productive:

 If you're adding the field for employees or contractors, go to Employee fields and click "Add new field."